cweill/gotests/README.md

 ```
 $ go get github.com/cweill/gotests
 ```
-Generating only certain tests for specific files:
+Generating only select tests for specific files:
 ```
-$ gotests -funcs=Foo,fetchBaz foo.go bar.go
+$ gotests -only=Foo,fetchBaz foo.go bar.go
 ```
 Or all tests:
 ```
 $ gotests -all foo.go bar.go
 ```
-Or most tests, excluding a select few:
+Or most tests, excluding a few:
 ```
 $ gotests -excl=fetchBaz foo.go bar.go
 ```
-Or generating tests for an entire directory:
+Generating tests for an entire directory:
 ```
 $ gotests -all .
 ```